Research Scouts

 • be wildly new and visionary

-Research Scouts use their curiosity and ability to see exciting opportunities, where others don’t, to identify research ideas/projects that excite them.
-Upon discussions and due diligence, the Scout may invite a faculty, a “Prospect,” to flesh out their idea.
 Projects should be scoped realistically.
 A Prospect, if funded, should be able to deploy the dollars quickly, and meaningful progress in testing the hypothesis should be achievable within the funding level and 18-24 months.
-If the Scout and Prospect reach mutual agreement on the progress that can be made within an appropriate budget and timeline, the Scout may elect to invest in the project.
+If the Scout and Prospect mutually agree on the progress that can be made within an appropriate budget and timeline, the Scout may elect to invest in the project.
 If so, the Scout and Prospect will complete the short Research Scout Investment Agreement form and submit it to the Medical School Office of Research.
 The form includes information about the Prospect Scout Scholar, a brief description of the idea, key milestone(s)/deliverable(s) to be achieved with the investment, award amount, and attestation that the Scout and Prospect are not current or recent collaborators.
-The Scout Scholar, or a member of their team, will need to agree to participate in a future symposium showcasing the Scout Scholars and ideas in which the Research Scouts invested.
+The Scout Scholar, or a team member, agrees to participate in future events (lightning talks, symposia) showcasing the Scout Scholars and ideas in which the Research Scouts invested.

 Additional questions about the Research Scouts program should be directed to [email protected]